Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Small Structure Regime

 \subsubsection{Candidates to new clusters in the OB1 association}

-In this subsection, we describe the groups labelled as OBP-Centre, OBP-South, Ori Far West and OBP-East (clusters k, l, m and n), classified as candidates to new clusters.
-We show the distribution of these groups in the sky projection, parallax and vector-point diagram in the bottom panels of Figure~\ref{fig:cluster_results}.
+In this section, we describe the groups labelled as OBP-Centre, OBP-South, Ori Far West and OBP-East (clusters k, l, m and n), classified as candidates to new clusters.
+We show the distribution of these groups in the sky projection, parallax and vector--point diagram in the bottom panels of Figure~\ref{fig:cluster_results}.

 Immersed within the OBP region, we obtained OBP-Centre at 408$\pm$10 pc with 79 stars.
 It has a median proper motion of $\mu_\alpha^* \sim -$0.03 and $\mu_\delta \sim -$0.61 $\rm{mas}\ s^{-1}$, indicating a distinct kinematics compared to its closest neighbours in the OBP area.
 Its spatial distribution in the sky projection shows an arched shape surrounding some of the largest OBP clusters.
 Moving further south, we found the second cluster candidate, OBP-South, with 51 stars at $\sim 332.2\pm 5.5$ pc.
 This distance is comparable with Ori Far West at $341.3\pm11.5$ pc, the third cluster candidate with 68 stars situated above the Rigel group in the sky projection and predominant kinematics along the $\delta$ axis.